infinitered/thesis-rails/README.md

 ### Authentication

+**Thesis does not force you to use any authentication strategy.**

-Thesis adds a method into your application_controller.rb file that allows you to hook up your own authentication logic.
-If you return `false` from this method, nothing will show up client-side nor will the page be editable.
-If you return `true` from this method, the Thesis editor will appear.
+Instead, it adds a method into your application_controller.rb file that allows you to hook up your own authentication logic.

+* If you return `false` from this method, nothing will show up client-side nor will the page be editable.
+* If you return `true` from this method, the Thesis editor will appear and the page will be editable.

 ```ruby
 # Thesis authentication